 Grilled Smash Burgers (with freshly ground beef)

 Smash burgers are really popular right now.
 And you can impress your guests by making some of your own.
+Don’t forget to finish them with your favorite toppings.

 Mozzarella Cheese Stuffed Hamburgers On The Grill